 FREQUENTLY ASKED QUESTIONS

-Yes, if your child is born in October they can join... however, the following year they will need to participate in the U6 group again.
+Yes - only if you have older siblings in the club...however, the following year they will need to participate in the U6 group again.

 Can I drop my children at nippers and leave?